-Who are the best people to talk to in this school about my child’s difficulties with learning / Special Educational Needs or disability (SEND)?
-Your first contact for any concerns will be the class teacher – they then may decide to refer you to the…
+Who are the best people to talk to in this school about my child’s difficulties with learning/Special Educational Needs or disability (SEND)?
+Your first contact for any concerns will be our child’s class teacher – they then may decide to refer you to the Special…

-Your first contact for any concerns will be the class teacher – they then may decide to refer you to the Special Educational Needs Coordinator (SENCO).
+Your first contact for any concerns will be our child’s class teacher – they then may decide to refer you to the Special Educational Needs Coordinator (SENCO).
 In some cases a member of the team may contact you directly.
-If you have any concerns please speak to the office 02072541186.

 The School has an outstanding Inclusion team which consists of: